bitcoinaverage/bitcoinaverage/README.md

 run instructions
 ---------------------
 - download sources
 - copy server.py.dist into server.py in the same folder and setup paths to folders (see comments in the file).
+- install dependencies with `sudo apt-get install python-dev libevent-dev libxml2-dev python-pip && sudo apt-get build-dep libxml2 && sudo pip install SQLObject eventlet requests libxslt-dev lxml`
 - to run the api_daemon.py you need python 2.7, no db or other storage engines needed.
-Script itself will tell you what other python libraries dependencies are missing.
-Install missing dependencies if needed.
+Install any other missing dependencies if needed.

 system structure
 --------------------